Skip to content

 Writing your first Policy

 This guide will walk you through creating your first Sentrie policy step by step.
+For full syntax, validation, and how multiple tag lines are indexed, see the Policy metadata reference.

 A Sentrie policy file consists of exactly one namespace and at least one policy: